Information Storage in the Stochastic Ising Model: Abstract

 \section{Abstract}

-Most information systems store data by modifying the local state of matter, in the hope that atomic (or sub-atomic) local interactions would stabilize the state for a sufficiently long time, thereby allowing later recovery.
-In this work we initiate the study of information retention in locally-interacting systems.
-The evolution in time of the interacting particles is modeled via the stochastic Ising model (SIM).
+Most information storage devices write data by modifying the local state of matter, in the hope that sub-atomic local interactions stabilize the state for sufficiently long time, thereby allowing later recovery.
+Motivated to explore how temporal evolution of physical states in magnetic storage media affects their capacity, this work initiates the study of information retention in locally-interacting particle systems.
+The system dynamics follow the stochastic Ising model (SIM) over a 2-dimensional $\sqrt{n}\times\sqrt{n}$ grid.
 The initial spin configuration $X_0$ serves as the user-controlled input.
-The output configuration $X_t$ is produced by running $t$ steps of the Glauber chain.
-Our main goal is to evaluate the information capacity $I_n(t)\triangleq\max_{p_{X_0}}I(X_0;X_t)$ when the time $t$ scales with the size of the system $n$.
-For the zero-temperature SIM on the two-dimensional $\sqrt{n}\times\sqrt{n}$ grid and free boundary conditions, it is easy to show that $I_n(t) = \Theta(n)$ for $t=O(n)$.
-In addition, we show that on the order of $\sqrt{n}$ bits can be stored for infinite time (and even with zero error) in horizontally or vertically striped configurations.
-The $\sqrt{n}$ achievability is optimal when $t\to\infty$ and $n$ is fixed.
+The output configuration $X_t$ is produced by running $t$ steps of Glauber dynamics.
+Our main goal is to evaluate the information capacity $I_n(t):=\max_{p_{X_0}}I(X_0;X_t)$ when time $t$ scales with the system's size $n$.
+While the positive (but low) temperature regime is our main interest, we start by exploring the simpler zero-temperature dynamics.

-One of the main results of this work is an achievability scheme that stores more than $\sqrt{n}$ bits (in orders of magnitude) for superlinear (in $n$) times.
-The analysis of the scheme decomposes the system into $\Omega(\sqrt{n})$ independent Z-channels whose crossover probability is found via the (recently rigorously established) Lifshitz law of phase boundary movement.
-Lastly for the zero-temperature case, two order optimal characterizations of $I_n(t)$, for all $t$, are given for the grid dynamics with an external magnetic field and for the dynamics over the honeycomb lattice.
-In both these setups $I_n(t)=\Theta(n)$, for all $t$, suggesting their superiority over the grid without an external field for storage purposes.
-We also provide results for the positive but small temperature regime.
-We show that an initial configuration drawn according to the Gibbs measure cannot retain more than a single bit for $t\geq e^{cn^{\frac{1}{4}+\epsilon}}$.
-On the other hand, when scaling time with $\beta$, the stripe-based coding scheme (that stores for infinite time at zero temperature) is shown to retain its bits for time that is exponential in $\beta$.
+We first show that at zero temperature, order of $\sqrt{n}$ bits can be stored in the system indefinitely by coding over stable, striped configurations.
+While $\sqrt{n}$ is order optimal for infinite time, backing off to $t<\infty$, higher orders of $I_n(t)$ are achievable.
+First, linear coding arguments imply that $I_n(t) = \Theta(n)$ for $t=O(n)$.
+To go beyond the linear scale, we develop a droplet-based achievability scheme that reliably stores $\Omega\left(n/\log n\right)$ for $t=O(n\log n)$ time ($\log n$ can be replaced with any $o(n)$ function).
+Moving to the positive but low temperature regime, two main results are provided.
+First, we show that an initial configuration drawn from the Gibbs measure cannot retain more than a single bit for $t\geq \exp(C\beta n^{1/4+\epsilon})$ time.
+On the other hand, when scaling time with the inverse temperature $\beta$, the stripe-based coding scheme (that stores for infinite time at zero temperature) is shown to retain its bits for $e^{c\beta}$.